SPDR S&P 400 Mid Cap Value ETF (NYSEARCA:MDYV) Sees Large Volume Increase

-Shares of SPDR S&P 400 Mid Cap Value ETF (NYSEARCA:MDYV – Get Rating) saw unusually-high trading volume on Wednesday .
-Approximately 794,082 shares traded hands during trading, an increase of 115% from the previous session’s volume of 369,431 shares.The stock last traded at $62.46 and had previously closed at $64.89.
+SPDR S&P 400 Mid Cap Value ETF (NYSEARCA:MDYV – Get Rating) shares saw strong trading volume on Tuesday .
+820,415 shares traded hands during mid-day trading, an increase of 65% from the previous session’s volume of 497,229 shares.The stock last traded at $64.66 and had previously closed at $63.43.

 Institutional Investors Weigh In On SPDR S&P 400 Mid Cap Value ETF